ryantd42/NY-Legislative-Git/2023/A7114C-2023/bill.md

   ___________

- Introduced  by M. of A. JONES -- read once and referred to the Committee on Environmental Conservation
+ Introduced  by M. of A. JONES -- read once and referred to the Committee on Environmental Conservation -- committee discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  environmental  conservation law, in relation to bioheating fuel requirements

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Section 19-0327 of the environmental conservation law, as amended by chapter 750 of the laws of 2021, paragraph (b) of subdivision 1 and subdivision 9 as amended by chapter 5 of  the  laws  of  2022,  is amended to read as follows:
  § 19-0327.
 Bioheating fuel requirements.
   (1)  Definitions.
 For the purpose of this section, the following terms shall have the following meanings:
-  (a) ["Biodiesel"] "BIOFUEL" shall mean a fuel, designated B100 OR R99, that  meets  the  requirements  of  the ASTM international specification D6751 OR THE REQUIREMENTS OF THE ASTM INTERNATIONAL SPECIFICATION D975.
+  (a) ["Biodiesel"] "BIOFUEL" shall mean a fuel, PRODUCED IN NORTH AMER- ICA designated B100, B99, R100, OR R99, that meets the  requirements  of the  ASTM  international  specification D6751 OR THE REQUIREMENTS OF THE ASTM INTERNATIONAL SPECIFICATION D975.
+R100 OR  R99  SHALL  NOT  INCLUDE CESSED  BIOMASS WITH A FEEDSTOCK THAT IS NOT BIOMASS; PROVIDED, HOWEVER, THAT BIOFUEL SHALL INCLUDE R100 OR  R99  PRODUCED  FROM  HYDROPROCESSING RENEWABLE BIOMASS FEEDSTOCKS.
   (b)  ["Renewable  Hydrocarbon Diesel" shall mean a North American-pro- duced fuel derived from vegetable oils, animal fats, and other renewable feedstocks that meet the requirements of ASTM  international  specifica- tion D975.
 Renewable hydrocarbon shall not include any fuel from co-pro- cessed biomass with a feedstock that is not biomass.
-  (c)] "Bioheating fuel" shall mean a fuel, DESIGNATED  B100,  comprised of [biodiesel] BIOFUEL blended with petroleum heating oil that meets the requirements  of  the  ASTM  international  specification  D396,  a fuel comprised of domestically-produced [renewable  hydrocarbon  diesel]  R99 with  petroleum heating oil that meets the specifications of ASTM inter- national specification D975, or other specifications  as  determined  by the commissioner.
+  (c)]  "Bioheating  fuel"  shall  mean  a fuel, DESIGNATED B100 OR B99, comprised of [biodiesel] BIOFUEL PRODUCED IN NORTH AMERICA blended  with petroleum  heating  oil that meets the requirements of the ASTM interna- tional specification D396, a  fuel  comprised  of  domestically-produced [renewable  hydrocarbon  diesel]  R100 OR R99 with petroleum heating oil
-  [(d)]  (C)  "Heating  oil"  shall  mean  petroleum oil refined for the purpose of use as fuel for combustion in a space  and/or  water  heating system  that  meets  the  requirements  of the [ATSM] ASTM international

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01634-04-3
+  LBD01634-05-3
- A. 7114  2
+ A. 7114--A  2

+ that meets the specifications of ASTM international specification  D975, or other specifications as determined by the commissioner.
- specification D396 or other specifications as determined by the  commis- sioner.
+  [(d)]  (C)  "Heating  oil"  shall  mean  petroleum oil refined for the purpose of use as fuel for combustion in a space  and/or  water  heating system  that  meets  the  requirements  of the [ATSM] ASTM international specification D396 or other specifications as determined by the  commis- sioner.
   [(e)]  (D)  "Feedstock"  shall mean soybean oil, oil from annual cover